News August 2014

-Our current puppies have all been adopted.
+Our current puppies have been adopted.
 We have no puppies available at this time.
+We do have a chocolate 4 year old girl looking for a loving home..Pups due in late Sept/ early Oct...

 We do not have field labs, our labs are family members, raised and loved in our homes.
 Adults and babies.
 Our pups leave us at 8 weeks old, after their first shots, physical and Health Certificate with limited AKC papers.
 Approved homes only.
 Previous lab owners are preferred.
 Labs are a breed that do not thrive when left home for 7 hours a day alone and to raise a puppy properly someone needs to interact with the puppy every 3 hours, preferably, more when they are babies and you are training them..
 Info on crates and sizes as well as pups schedule and most all information you need is on the sidebar..Read this and you will have the answers to almost all your questions..Of course we are always available if you have any questions or just need reassurance while raising your pup..